 2. File Articles of Organization

 A District of Columbia LLC is created by filing Articles of Organization for Domestic Limited Liability Company, DLC-1, with the District of Columbia Corporations Division.

 The certificate must include: the LLC's name and address; the name and address of the LLC’s registered agent, the name and address of the organizer; the name of at least one LLC member; and whether the LLC will have one or more series.

 3. Appoint a Registered Agent

 Every District of Columbia LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 The registered agent may be (1) an individual who resides in the District, (2) a business entity with an office in the District, or (3) a commercial registered agent registered in the District.
 The registered agent’s address must be within the District, and the address given must be the physical street address.
 A member of the LLC may serve as the registered agent if the LLC’s office address is within the District.
-You can find a list of registered agents in the District of Columbia on the Internet.
+You can find a registered agent in the District of Columbia by searching the Internet.

 All of the paperwork and procedural steps to start a limited liability company in D.C. can be done online using Nolo's D.C.
 Online LLC Formation application.

 An LLC operating agreement is not required in District of Columbia, but is highly advisable.
 For help creating an LLC operating agreement, see Form Your Own Limited Liability Company, by Anthony Mancuso (Nolo) or use Nolo’s Online LLC.
 If an operating agreement is created, it need not be filed with the Articles of Organization.